cary0623/Gear/README.md

 # Introduction
+Gear introduces a blockchain-based decentralized AI agent network, merging AI and web3 to foster a secure, transparent ecosystem for permissionless intelligent services and financial operations, enabling modular, Lego-like connections between AI agents and smart contracts.

 Imagine AI, Web3, and blockchain not as separate things, but like LEGO bricks.
 They can be put together to access full AI services.
 That's what Gear is about.
 It’s like a LEGO box for tech, It opens new income ways for service providers and brings financial innovation to join in AI and blockchain.
 # Our vision
 **Building the LEGO of Decentralized AI on Solana.**